-At a time of conflict across the world, now, as much as any time in the past, we need to nurture kindness to others.
-Poetry is a powerful medium for reflecting on how loving kindness can be manifested, or how its absence can be damaging.
-As Roger Housden has written:
+At a time of uncertainty across the world, now, as much as any time in the past, we need to be joy-filled people.
+Poetry is a powerful medium for reflecting on how joy can be manifested, or how its absence can be damaging.”

 Poet, distinguished academic and critic, generous contributor to literary culture, Chris Wallace-Crabbe is one of the best known figures in Australia’s literary community and also enjoys a wider reputation in the international world of letters.